WaveFormBot/WaveFormV1/README.md

 If you are planning to contribute be sure to check the [TODO list](TODO.md) for what needs to be done.

 ## License
-Miyako's code can be used for any purposes under the [MIT License](LICENSE)
+WaveForm's code can be used for any purposes under the [MIT License](LICENSE)